The Gorgeous Hussy: Cast

+Release

+The Gorgeous Hussy had its premiere at Loew's Palace Theatre in Washington D.C. on August 27, 1936, attended by descendants of Andrew Jackson and John Randolph.

 Reception

 Howard Barnes in the New York Herald Tribune noted "In the title role Joan Crawford is handsome, although century-old costumes do not go well with the pronounced modernity of her personality.
 She makes of Peggy Eaton a straightforward and zealous figure....[A] show that is rich with trappings and accented by moments of moving intensity."

 However, writing in The New York Times, film critic Frank Nugent thought there was "not enough hussy" in the performance, and wrote "Miss Crawford's Peggy is a maligned Anne of Green Gables, a persecuted Pollyanna, a dismayed Dolly Dimple."

 Beulah Bondi was nominated for an Oscar in the best supporting category and George Folsey received a nomination for cinematography.

 Box office

 The Gorgeous Hussy was one of Crawford's higher grossing pictures during her years at MGM.
 At a cost of $1,119,000, it was the highest budgeted film she had made up to that time.
 The film grossed a total $2,019,000: $1,458,000 from the U.S. and Canada and $561,000 in other markets.
 It made a profit of $116,000.